In this guide, I will break down 15 unconventional conference tips that will help you make the most out of your experience. Let’s dive in.

 Give them the time to clear their head, bring their heart rate down, and regain their composure before jumping in and asking some questions.
-Most speakers want to meet the audience and hear what you thought of their presentation but timing is key.
+Most speakers want to meet the audience and hear what you thought of their presentation, but timing is key.

-I’ve walked off stage before and be met with 10 or 15 people all wanting to speak.
+I’ve walked off stage before and been met with 10 or 15 people all wanting to speak.
 Don’t get me wrong: I love that interaction.
 I love hearing that the audience enjoyed the talk.

 But after the adrenaline rush of being on stage – it’s very unlikely that I’m going to remember anyone in that line to meet after delivering a talk.
-It’s better to catch speakers in the hallway after their talk, or during dinner or evening activities
+It’s better to catch speakers in the hallway after their talk, or during dinner or evening activities.

 I have heard a few people in my life say, “I was raised to treat the janitor with the same respect I treat the CEO.”
 If that’s you, I respect you and I applaud your parents.
 Unfortunately, I’ve also witnessed several people struggle immensely at putting such common decency into practice.